SPAN: Learning Similarity between Scene Graphs and Images with Transformers

-\textbf{R-Precision.} The better a scene graph describes an image, their alignment is closer in the shared latent space.
-To this end, we propose a novel evaluation metric R-Precision based on GICON for scene graph generation evaluation.
+We observe the quality of a scene graph's description of an image is directly reflected in the degree of alignment within the shared latent space.
+To this end, we propose a novel evaluation metric R-Precision based on SPAN for scene graph generation evaluation.
 R-Precision measures the retrieval accuracy when retrieving the matching image from $K$ image candidates using the generated scene graph as a query.
-We use the scene graph and image representations provided by GICON to compute the scene graph-image similarity score for retrieval.
-A larger $K$ implies that the retrieval task is more challenging, and the query scene graph's quality demands are higher.
-Our new metric can evaluate both location-free scene graphs and location-bound scene graphs.
-In contrast to triplet-oriented metrics, R-Precision based on GICON compares the semantic context and visual appearance, therefore, it is more robust to the perturbation of single triplets.
+We use the scene graph and image representations provided by SPAN to compute the scene graph-image similarity score for retrieval.
+A larger value of $K$ indicates a more challenging retrieval task, demanding higher quality of the query scene graph.
+Notably, our new metric is capable of evaluating both location-free and location-bound scene graphs.
+In contrast to triplet-oriented metrics, R-Precision based on our framework compares the semantic context and visual appearance.
+Therefore, it is more robust to the perturbations from individual triplets.